guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 1

-- Just like its namesake, this Disney attraction is Animal Kingdom's tallest ride.
+- Just like its namesake, this Disney attraction is Animal Kingdom's tallest ride
   - What is Expedition Everest?

 ### Row 2

-- Children ages 6-13 can earn a driver's license through the Ford Driving School in this park.
+- Children ages 6-13 can earn a driver's license through the Ford Driving School in this park
   - What is Legoland?

 ### Row 3

-- Believe it or not, EPCOT is an acronym for this.
+- Believe it or not, EPCOT is an acronym for this
   - What is Experimental Prototype Community of Tomorrow?

 ### Row 4

-- The construction of Disney's Art of Animation resort was delayed nearly a decade due to this national tragedy.
+- The construction of Disney's Art of Animation resort was delayed nearly a decade due to this national tragedy
   - What is 9/11?

 ### Row 5

-- This child-sized metropolis has been replaced by a sprawling Forever 21 and other shops in the Sawgrass Mills mall.
+- This child-sized metropolis has been replaced by a sprawling Forever 21 and other shops in the Sawgrass Mills mall
   - What is Wannado City?

 ## TikTok